Configuring Standalone WSUS Mode

 Standalone WSUS mode is only required when you are not using Configuration Manager for software updates and are only using WSUS.
 When enabled, published third-party updates will appear directly in the WSUS console.

-To enable standalone WSUS mode, check the box Make updates appear in the WSUS console.
+To enable standalone WSUS mode, go to the Updates tab and select Options.
+In the WSUS options window check the box Make updates appear in the WSUS console.
 This option isn’t needed if using Configuration Manager.

 If your WSUS database is using a Windows Internal Database (WID), the database connection options will be read-only.